BartSte/snapshot/README.md

 - [ ] Write tests for invalid config settings that triggers the config::check
       function.
 Also improve the error messages and do a graceful exit.

+- [ ] The camera is still started when no --gui/--record is added.